Homebrew/legacy-homebrew/share/doc/homebrew/Formula-Cookbook.md

 Homebrew provides two Formula methods for launchd plist files. `plist_name` will return `homebrew.mxcl.<formula>`, and `plist_path` will return, for example, `/usr/local/Cellar/foo/0.1/homebrew.mxcl.foo.plist`.

-## Updating formulae
+## Updating formula

 Eventually a new version of the software will be released.
 In this case you should update the `url` and `sha1`/`sha256`.
 Please leave the `bottle do ... end`  block as-is; our CI system will update it when we pull your change.

-Check if the formula you are updating is a dependency for any other formulae by running `brew uses UPDATED_FORMULA`.
+Check if the formula you are updating is a dependency for any other formula by running `brew uses UPDATED_FORMULA`.
 If it is a dependency please `brew reinstall` all the dependencies after it is installed and verify they work correctly.

 # Style guide

-Homebrew wants to maintain a consistent Ruby style across all formulae based on [Ruby Style Guide](https://github.com/styleguide/ruby).
-Other formulae may not have been updated to match this guide yet but all new ones should.
+Homebrew wants to maintain a consistent Ruby style across all formula based on [Ruby Style Guide](https://github.com/styleguide/ruby).
+Other formula may not have been updated to match this guide yet but all new ones should.
 Also:

-* The order of methods in a formula should be consistent with other formulae (e.g.: `def patches` goes before `def install`)
+* The order of methods in a formula should be consistent with other formula (e.g.: `def patches` goes before `def install`)
 * An empty line is required before the `__END__` line

-# Troubleshooting for people writing new formulae
+# Troubleshooting for people writing new formula

 ### Version detection fails